 If you are buying basic school supplies like rulers, pens and pencils, markers, and colored pencils, avoid the name brand like Crayola or Five-Star.
 The generic brands work just as good as the name brands, and BONUS, they cost less too!

 And let’s be honest, if your student is middle school or elementary school, there is a high chance he or she will lose or break those expensive name brand supplies within the first month.
 Trust me, I’ve seen it.
 I find brand new pencils, notebooks, and folders left on the floors in classrooms and hallways all the time, and it’s rare that students come back to claim them.

 The first time I found out my parents bought me used clothes, I kind of freaked out.
 “You bought me USED clothes!?” still echoes in my brain, and my family still teases me about it to this day!
 But it’s so smart!
 Why pay $30 for a shirt when I can get a slightly used shirt for $10!

-In 2017, clothing is expected to account for 55% of back to school spending!
+In 2017, clothing accounted for 55% of back to school spending!
 That’s crazy, especially when there are so many great used clothing stores with more and more name brand clothing.
 Plato’s Closet has a lot of name brands for a fraction of the cost of buying new.
 Skip the name brands and keep a big chunk of your shopping budget in your bank account!

 You could also wait a month into the school year before buying back to school clothes.
 It’s really common for stores to mark clothes down once the school year starts, which means more savings for you!